 What to See and Do in Vigo’s Christmas Lighting

-Since last November 24, this important lighting was inaugurated once again at the Puerta del Sol in Vigo.
-The highlight is the large Christmas tree of lights, 44.5 meters high, which can be accessed from the inside.
+Since November 16th, the important Christmas lights have been inaugurated once again in Puerta del Sol in Vigo.
+The star of the show is the large Christmas tree of lights, over 45 meters tall, and accessible from the inside.

 Of course, entertainment is guaranteed with the Christmas activity program in Vigo.
 You can’t miss it.